-Virtual screening allows for the rapid screening of large libraries of compounds using computational approaches.
-In this way, it is possible for researchers to explore vast numbers of compounds in silico, the need for synthesize and test each compound experimentally.
+Our virtual screening services enable the rapid screening of large compound libraries using computational approaches.
+In this way, it is possible for researchers to explore vast numbers of compounds in silico without the need to synthesize and test each compound experimentally.

 This process therefore enhances the speed with which potential new drug candidates can be identified and significantly reduces the time and cost associated with experimental screening.